 - a.
-Place all of the components that your removed from the red tool box back in that box and return it to the cabinet that houses them - b.
+Place all of the components that your removed from the toolbox back in that box and return it to the cabinet that houses them - b.
 Collect all used components and wires from your bench and place them in your group's reusable plastic container.
-If you are not going to use these components or wires again please discard them in the trash bin located in your lab room. - c.
-Turn off all of the equipment you have used on your workbench. - d.
+If you are not going to use these components or wires again, please discard them in the trash bin located in your lab room. - c.
+Turn off all the equipment you have used on your workbench. - d.
 Make sure you return your protoboard, the equipment wires and your reusable container to the cabinet

 Department of Electrical Engineering, Northeastern University.
-Last updated, I Salama,9/7/2020, 8/10/15, M.Niedre
+Last updated, I Salama,8/31/2023, 8/10/15, M.Niedre